Post-purchase onboarding flow

 In 2020, I delivered a new post-purchase onboarding experience for schools taking out membership of The Key's information services for schools, The Key for School Leaders and The Key for School Governors.

-The overarching business goal was to enable the school's entire leadership team to make optimum use of The Key, so that the school would be keen to continue their annual subscription when the service came up for renewal.
+The overarching business goal was to enable the school's entire leadership team to make optimum use of The Key, so that the school would be happy to continue their annual subscription when the service came up for renewal.

 We aimed to make it much easier for schools to roll out our services to their leadership team, and to ensure that everyone on their leadership team signed up and started using our services.
 We defined a number of success metrics; for instance, we aimed for at least 80% of schools purchasing The Key to reach the target number of registered users within 2 weeks of joining.